Zukemon/HeYa/README.md

 ## Overview:
 Heya is a simple App for making video greeting cards.
-I created it from function I used for my CS50P final project.
-The app version is a work in progress.
+I created it from a function I made during my CS50P course, final project.
+This version is a work in progress.

 ## Usage:
-<p>Once the user enters the landing page, they'll be able to navigate to a "HeYa" page, after following the welcoming message instruction where they will find a form to enter text a message of what they want printed on the video card and also select a theme.
+<p>Once the user enters the landing page, after following the welcoming message instruction they'll be able to navigate to a "HeYa" page.
+On that page is a form for entering the text for the message that they want printed out on the video card and then they select a theme.
 </p>

-    It's a 2 button APP(simple):
+    It's a simple 2 button APP:
-    • Each is pretty much straight-forward and self-explanatory: the heya emoticon/ button to navigate to the next page and the render button.
+    • The heya emoticon/ button to navigate to the next page, and the render button.

 ## Setup:
 <p>
-    • The main project folder contains 2 Python scripts, 'project.py' and 'test_project.py', one 'templates' folder and one 'renders' folder.
+    • The main project folder contains 2 Python scripts, 'project.py' and 'test_project.py', one 'templates' folder, and one 'renders' folder.
 </p>
 <p>
-    • The 'templates' folder has all the templates/ background per video card theme.
+    • The 'templates' folder has all the templates/background per video card theme.
 </p>
 <p>
-    • The 'renders' folder contains all the completed/ rendered out 'HeYa' video cards.
+    • The 'renders' folder contains all the completed/rendered-out 'HeYa' video cards.
 </p>

 <a href= "https://heya.herokuapp.com"><h5>Web App</h5></a>